carun/carun.github.io/content/blog/2025-05-23-a-game-of-observation.md

 This is a category of people who simply observe what's happening, without judgment, without craving or aversion.
 They witness phenomena arise and pass away, like a mirror reflecting everything yet clinging to nothing.
 Observers live in awareness of the moment, noticing experiences as they unfold, not interfering, not reacting.

-This is the core of **Vipassana** meditation, a technique of mindful observation.
+This is the core of **Vipassanā** meditation, a technique of mindful observation.

 ## The Observation Algorithm